phattdoan/w205-exercise_1/README.md

 	ST VINCENT KOKOMO       150010  KOKOMO  IN      18

 ### Question 2: What states are models of high-quality care?
+`select * from states_hospital_count`
-.States: including on acute care hospitals, not surprisingly most hospitals concentrated in states with dense population
+States that include on acute care hospitals, not surprisingly most hospitals concentrated in states with dense population
 	AK      8
 	AL      84
 	AR      45